ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     :rtype: bool
     :returns:
        * None: not a Form PDF, or property not defined.
-       * True / False: the value of the property (either just set or existing for inquiries).
+       * true / false: the value of the property (either just set or existing for inquiries).
 Has no effect if no Form PDF.

   .. method:: GetSigFlags()